andreortiz82/ao/src/pages/shorts/ai-ux.md

 ---
 layout: "../../layouts/BlogPost.astro"
 title: "AI & Design"
-description: "Revolutionize your designs with the power of AI - create more intuitive, personalized, and accessible experiences that your users will love!"
+description: "Change your mind about AI - Welcome your new partner in the creative process!"
 pubDate: "January 30 2023"
 heroImage: "/art/robot.png"
 ---